FreedomBen/breakout71/Readme.md

 # Changelog
 ## To do

-- easy cleanup special effect

 ## Done

+- boosted perk : stronger foundation (+3 combo, then +4, then +5..)
+- easy cleanup special effect (and X made of particles)
 - added a few levels
 - level end countdown (on mobile and desktop)
 - level start countdown (on mobile)